 This is a sentiment that seems to be all over the web.

 The truth is that search engines are already way ahead of you if your plan is to get a slew of indexing ranking benefits by spamming pages.
 Algorithms are long since in place to suss out this activity and all a site owner will do is waste time trying to flood their site with pages needlessly.
-Google will even remove what it deems pointless pages from indexing itself.
+Google will even remove what it deems pointless pages from indexing itself – point to note if you are an SEO working for an enterprise marketing client.

 Last on the list is a phrase as broad as it is wrong.
 As Google’s algorithms have advanced in their intelligence and depth you can’t blame some people for misinterpreting the focus of Google and the methods in which its algorithms work.